nengoxx/ai-stuff/README.md

 [https://arxiv.org/abs/1706.03762](https://arxiv.org/abs/1706.03762)

 **_MoE (Mixture of Experts)_** - The latest architecture of transformer-based LLMs, consists of a mix of several smaller models (experts) where the input data gets routed through the most capable of the experts for a given task.
-Mixtral and GPT-4 use this architecture.
+Mixtral and GPT-4(allegedly) use this architecture.

-**_LoRA (Low-Rank Adaptation)_** - Refers to the technique or the actual trained weights that can be applied to a larger model in a much more cost efficient way, usually for fine tuning or applying styles.
+**_LoRA (Low-Rank Adaptation)_** - Refers to the technique, or the actual trained weights, that can be applied to a larger model in a much more cost efficient way, usually for fine tuning or applying styles.

 [https://huggingface.co/docs/diffusers/main/en/training/lora](https://huggingface.co/docs/diffusers/main/en/training/lora)